 You should also include social media integration — meaning, you need to make it easy for visitors to find you on Facebook, Instagram, Pinterest, Snapchat, YouTube, and/or Twitter.
 Include your contact information, logo, navigation bar, and search option.
 And that’s pretty much it as far as copy goes.
 We will go into design and the visual aesthetics down the road.

-Download this Website Cheatsheet, which is a checklist for all crucial website components that every successful business has and join the KRose Marketing Group Facebook Community to stay in the loop with other supportive entrepreneurs.
+Download this Website Cheatsheet, which is a checklist for all crucial website components that every successful business has and like KRose Marketing on Facebook to stay in the loop with other supportive entrepreneurs.